niveklabs/tfwriter/google/r/google_tpu_node.md

 }

 variable "zone" {
-  description = "(required) - The GCP location for the TPU." type        = string
+  description = "(optional) - The GCP location for the TPU.
+If it is not provided, the provider zone is used." type        = string default     = null
 }

 variable "scheduling_config" {